 The person responsible for the production of planning documentation including the most suitable on, off & cross tracking arrangements.

 Plant (or Machine)

-On-track machines, on-track plant, portable and transportable plant or other mobile machines including road vehicles operated on or near the railway and used for infrastructure related activities as described in the scope of this document.
+Portable mechanical devices driven/used on the railway for infrastructure related activities as described in the scope of this document.